 The second half of each theme answer recycles the letters of the first half.

-Click the thumbnail above for a larger image of Le Bateau, the Matisse masterpiece that inspired this puzzle.
+Click the thumbnail above for a larger image of the upside down Matisse masterpiece Le Bateau.

 This amazing puzzle has a direct tie-in to the episode of The Simpsons